 Tactics, organization, safety and management of tractor use in the field.
+Prerequisites: Instructor's consent.

-5.274 Firefighting Tactics and Strategy 3 Credits
+5.274 Firefighting Tactics and Strategy 3 Credits (3 Lec Hrs/Wk)

 A demonstration response and size-up, fire ground tactics, analysis, and postmortem, prefire survey and planning, combined operations, mutual aid, disaster planning with emphasis on the incident command system provide students with general knowledge in the tactics and strategy.